Tiny Wood Stove makes the popular Dwarf Wood Burning Stove.

 Fuel | Wood and coal | Wood and coal | Wood and coal |

-Output | 7500 – 11500 BTU | 11000-15000 BTU | 14500 – 20000 BTU |
+Output | 7500-11500 BTU | 11000-15000 BTU | 14500-20000 BTU |

-Heat Capacity | Less than 300 sq. ft. | Less than 500 sq. ft. | Less than 500 sq. ft. |
+Heat | Less than 300 sq ft | Less than 500 sq ft | Less than 500 sq ft |

 Weight | 75lbs | 100lbs | 150lbs |

-Material | Cast iron and steel | Cast iron and steel | Cast iron and steel |
+Material | Cast iron & steel | Cast iron & steel | Cast iron & steel |

 Ideal for | Vans, RVs, Campers | RVs, travel trailers, skoolies, yurts, tents, tiny homes | RVs, travel trailers, skoolies, yurts, tents, tiny homes |

-You may need to think about the height if you have a number of lofts, but generally speaking, the heat is going to rise up there anyway.
-If anything, you’ll need a fan up top to help send the heat back towards the floor.
+You may need to think about the height of your home if you have a loft or two, but generally speaking, the heat is going to rise up there anyway.

-Tiny Wood Stove Stove Features
+Dwarf Tiny Wood Stove Features

-The Dwarf stoves have been specially designed for small spaces including tiny homes, school bus conversions, and travel trailers.
 If you have a larger cabin, you might want to consider these small wood stoves instead of a mini.
-Though the 5kw Dwarf may be sufficient.
+However, the 5kw Dwarf may be sufficient.

 Check out the video above for a good rundown and visual of all the features of the Dwarf wood stoves.